 To give you guys an idea, you can see this sample screenshot in which the left part is where I used my 18mm lens while the right is taken by my Canon G7X which is at its ‘farthest’ (24mm).

 Take note, I was holding both of these cameras in the same height with my arms stretched out, so you can definitely see the difference.

 If you want to use a phone for recording videos, some brands like Huawei already have wide angle modes.
 Otherwise, there are clip-on phone camera lenses that you can use!

-The body of the Canon 80D usually comes at around $1,000 and the lens’s is at about $250 — so yes, it’s quite expensive but it’s an investment.
-I’m quite happy with this gear but of course, I am interested in upgrading soon because there are some cool new gear out there like the Canon 6D Mark II and the Panasonic Lumix GH5.
+The body of the Canon 80D usually comes at around $1,000 and the lens’s is at about $250 — so yes, it’s quite expensive but it’s a great investment for your vlogging journey.

-BUT here’s the thing: you DON’T really need all of these expensive gear especially if you’re still starting out or don’t have much of a budget.
-In fact, a lot of popular YouTubers started out with just using their smartphones — so you can definitely do that too!
+BUT here’s the thing: you DON’T really need all of this expensive gear especially if you’re still starting out or don’t have much of a budget.
+In fact, a lot of popular YouTubers started out with just their smartphones — so you can definitely do that too!

 CONTENT IS KING.

 Though of course, if you have some money to spare and you want to invest in a good starter camera for vlogging, I would highly recommend the Canon G7X Mark II (a newer model of the G7X).